-If you watch a lot of TV, movies, or sport, a Canada VPN can open up a whole range of content including US-exclusive shows on Netflix and geo-restricted services like BBC iPlayer and NBC's Peacock.
-Plus, if you're heading abroad, you'll be able to access all the same entertainment you're used to back home – all you need to do is switch on your VPN and select a Canadian server.
+However, it's not all about privacy.
+A Canada VPN will be able to get you access to tons of geo-blocked movies, TV, and sporting events, including US-exclusive shows on Netflix and geo-restricted services like BBC iPlayer and CBS, alongside others like NBC's Peacock.
+If you're headed abroad, you'll also be able to access all the same entertainment you're used to back home – all you need to do is switch on your VPN and select a Canadian server.

 What makes the best Canada VPN?